 3. Learn to adapt.

-As you work with your new boss, you must adapt his/her ideas and ways of doing things.
+As you work with your new boss, you must adapt his or her ideas and ways of doing things.
 You must prepare yourself because sometimes things can annoy and put you out of your rhythm.
 Once you realize what your boss expects from you, finish at least one assignment right away to demonstrate a strong first impression.
 Keep a positive attitude and be receptive to changes because these will help you succeed in your career.

 4. Keep communication lines open.